Meet the Therapist: Mel McGrath

 What attracted you to become a therapist?

-I found The Essentials course at the Trust by chance and it all went from there, that was it, that was my model of therapy and off I went!
-I have not regretted this decision once.
-I am always happy to be able to offer space to people who work in the arts, having this background and being able understand the work from their perspective, but I also work with a wide range of people which is a real gift.
+I started with The Essentials course at the Trust and it all went from there, that was it, that was my model of therapy and off I went!
+I have not regretted this decision once and am always happy to be able to offer space to people who work in the arts, having this background and being able to understand the work from their perspective.
+However, I also work with a wide range of people which is a real gift.

 Where did you train?

 Can you tell us about the type of therapy you practise?